So on Tuesday my husband --

 – BACK TO OUR STORY –

-However, Tuesday morning the roads were too icy for my husband (you know who I mean) to get back up the hill and so he left the car down at the bottom in a neighbors’ field after taking the girls (our daughters – who object to being called HappyKoala and Erminella – go figure) to early morning seminary and he trudged back up the hill on his own.
+However, Tuesday morning the roads were too icy for my husband (you know who I mean) to get back up the hill and so he left the car down at the bottom in a neighbors’ field after taking the girls (our daughters – who object to being called HappyKoala and Erminella – I'll have to work on that later) to early morning seminary and he trudged back up the hill on his own.
 He decided he'd work from home.

 I had other things to do that day.